Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 The Supplies Made Under A Letter Of Undertaking

-Due to the hurdles faced by a supplier under option-2 as he needs an issuance of Bank Guarantee with the fixed amount and commission.
+Due to the hurdles faced by a supplier under option 2, he needs an issuance of a Bank Guarantee with a fixed amount and commission.
 It blocks the fixed deposit with the bank.
 To resolve such problems, there is another option which allows a supplier to give a letter of undertaking for the purpose of supplies to SEZ.

-A LUT is also acceptable by Assistant Commissioner or Judicial Deputy.
+An LUT is also acceptable by the Assistant Commissioner or Judicial Deputy.
 The validity period for such a LUT will be 12 months and it can be duplicated for each year.
-In case of any breach of the LUT, there can be a need to furnish B.G., else a supplier can carry LUT for hurdle-less supplies.
+In case of any breach of the LUT, there can be a need to furnish B.G., or else a supplier can carry LUT for hurdle-less supplies.

-In accordance with notification No.16/2017 of Central Tax, the conditions are specified for intended person to release LUT.
-In following condition LUT can be furnished in place of a Bond:
+By notification No.16/2017 of Central Tax, the conditions are specified for an intended person to release LUT.
+In the following condition, LUT can be furnished in place of a Bond:

 The exporters and suppliers who make supplies to SEZ, apart from the mentioned notification are only liable to issue a Bond, not a LUT.